Floy Little Bartlett

-Floy Little Bartlett (1883 – March 7, 1956) was an American composer.
-She wrote many compositions, with one of them appearing in the 1925 silent film The Big Parade.
+Floy Little Bartlett (January 1, 1883 – March 7, 1956) was an American composer.
+She wrote many compositions, with one of them appearing in the 1930 sound version of the 1925 silent film The Big Parade.
 Bartlett also wrote a book for children in 1931 titled The Busy Book.

 Early life

 Bartlett was born in 1883 to Esther Palmer Little and Dr. George Little in Burlington, Iowa.
 She attended the Congressional Church in Burlington, where her brother played the organ for 35 years.
 At 23 years old, Bartlett traveled to Paris to study the violin, and after her trip she was a concert violinist.
 She married Sidney F. Bartlett of Burlington when she was 25 years old, and the two of them later moved to LaGrange, Illinois.
 After a move to New York, their son Jack was born, and their daughter Miriam was born six years later.
 In 1935, she received an honorary degree in music from Knox College in Galesburg, Illinois.